-The FMI Toolbox Coder add-on in combination with Simulink Coder™ offers the possibility to generate FMUs from Simulink and to perform Hardware In the Loop (HIL) simulations on dSPACE DS1006 systems.
+FMI Toolbox in combination with Simulink Coder™ enables users to generate FMUs from Simulink and perform hardware in the loop (HIL) simulations on dSPACE DS1006 systems.
 It also allows Modelica models to be used in combination with Simscape® blocks.